h63542/angular-pagelet/README.md

 1. pagelet add template att,
  two type template:<div class="pagelet-template"></div> and <pagelet-template></pagelet-template>
  every pagelet only support one template, state view will load in template

+ 2012.09.12
+ 1.add url param binding: state define add onParamUpdate attribute( as a Function)

+ will to do
+ 1. pagelet can define dependency seajsModule
+ 2. pagelet can define dependcncy angularModule
+ 3. optimize load proformace
+ 4. add test code